adrianba/webstandards/incubator-cg-charter.md

 Over time, the WPI CG will grow to include all the people that have signed up for their contributions to be made according to the [W3C CG CLA](https://www.w3.org/community/about/agreements/cla/), much like an open source project grows a list of contributors making pull requests under the project license.

 Different organisations will have different internal policies for managing engagement in the WPI CG.
 Some will run internal processes before allowing their representatives to engage and make contributions to a particular proposal.
 Others allow contributions to any proposal according to standing policies.
 It is up to each organisation to determine how to manage this.

-This approach provides the following benefits:

-  * Avoids web standards proposals scattered in random personal GitHub repos that have unknown IP status.
-  * Avoids spending months in charter discussions before commencing work in a WG or even the overhead of finding the right people to begin a new Community Group.
-  * Encourages new people (especially web developers) to make proposals without having to first understand how to navigate the role and scope of different W3C Working Groups.

 ## Scope of Work